 In all, we incorporate four major spelling strategies (phonetic, rule-based, visual, and morphemic), as well as five minor strategies.
 Check out this article on effective spelling strategies to learn more.

 We do whatever it takes to make learning stick, which is the exact opposite of what happens with the “list on Monday, test on Friday” approach.
 When you use spelling lists that make sense, it’s a win-win.
-Your child gets the type of teaching he deserves, and you get the satisfaction of watching him flourish.
+Your child gets the type of teaching he deserves, and you get the satisfaction of watching him become a happy, successful speller.

 Has your child ever been given a spelling list that didn’t make sense?
 Please share in the comments below.